knutnergaard/smufolib/docs/user_guide.rst

    >>> ed.stemThickness
    30

 Engraving defaults are calculated automatically from corresponding glyphs by default -- provided that these glyphs exist.
+As an example, the value for :attr:`hairpinThickness` is based on the shape of the glyph ``'uniE53E'`` (``'dynamicCrescendoHairpin'``).
 See :ref:`engraving-defaults-mapping` for a full list of attributes and their corresponding glyphs.

-To override the automatic calculations, simply set the attributes to a value other than :obj:`None`.
+Override the automatic calculations by setting the attributes to a value other than :obj:`None`.

 To turn the feature off entirely, disable `auto` in the :ref:`[engravingDefaults]` section of `smufolib.cfg`.
 See :ref:`configuring-smufolib` for more information